General

 Seta or decide where the main business activity is located.

-A complete list of Setas and Standard Industrial Classification (SIC) Codes is available on our website.
+A complete list of Setas and Standard Industrial Classification

 Your Seta will send you all the necessary information, including